 - Conclusion – the conclusions about what has been learned.

-The new draft Mathematics and Statistics curriculum has also adopted this approach for statistical investigation.
+The Mathematics and Statistics curriculum has also adopted this approach for statistical investigation.